 Over the years, many systems have been tried, from the simple VacuVin, a device for pumping air out of an opened wine bottle, to complex refrigeration and preservation systems meant to extend the life of bottles once the corks have been popped.
 For one reason or another, none have succeeded.

 A long, thin, hollow needle is inserted through the foil and cork into the bottle.
-Then, argon (an odorless, tasteless, harmless inert gas) is pumped coravin1through the needle, creating pressure within the bottle that pushies wine back out through the needle.
+Then, argon (an odorless, tasteless, harmless inert gas) is pumped through the needle, creating pressure within the bottle that pushies wine back out through the needle.
 When the desired amount is poured, the needle is withdrawn, leaving the argon in place of the wine, which prevents oxidation.
 The cork reseals itself, much like skin and tissue after an acupuncture needle is removed.
 It will not work on a bottle sealed by screw cap or an artificial cork (duh).

 Through the use of the Coravin, many restaurants and wine bars have gained the ability to offer high end wine by the glass without the fear of wasting the remaining wine in the bottle if only one glass is ordered in a night.